Blinue/Magpie/README_EN.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) format.
-We welcome any form of contribution!
+This project follows the [all-contributors](https://allcontributors.org/) specification.
+Contributions of any kind are welcome!